learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['1.', '.2', '2-', '-3', '3:', ':4']
 ```

-**o)** The given input strings contain fields separated by the `:` character.
+**15)** The given input strings contain fields separated by the `:` character.
 Delete `:` and the last field if there is a digit character anywhere before the last field.

 ```ruby
 >>> s1 = '42:cat'